valkyrix/Deep-Red-Framework/README.md

 * ~~Building dockerfile with ML tools and metasploit ,nessus. this should dramatically reduce prototype time even if its restricted to cpu for now.~~ Dockerfile can be found on docker resource git res- https://github.com/valkyrix/res-
 * Project documentation (Thesis/Journal).

-__current problem:__ ~~figuring out what to make the RNN calculate, what features and labels it should have.
+__current task:__ ~~figuring out what to make the RNN calculate, what features and labels it should have.
 Deciding on what vulnerability to focus on for a POC
 Whether or not the label should be severity/chance of exploitation or just exploitable (yes/no).
 How to decide these labels based on limited datasets.
 Testing out the possibility of using metasploitable 2/3 as a test machine for the framework.
 Considering its build to test security tools.~~

-Capture the network traffic during a specific attack and cluster features into graph, compare these features to those of a normal network scan to detect whether some computers have similar enough features to be considered vulnerable.
+Programming a model which will capture the network traffic during a specific attack and cluster features into graph, compare these features to those of a normal network scan to detect whether some computers have similar enough features to be considered vulnerable.

+__Issues:__
 Cant use Metasploitable 2/3 due to it only working on Vmware/vbox which does not run with Hyper-v is enabled (required for docker on windows) therefore docker and metasploitable 2 cannot be run concurrently on w10.
 Using secondary system to run Vagrant metasploitable 3 on the network from Arch linux.

 Downsides to using metasploit are that it has no support for common Web application tests such as SQL injection and input tampering.